Content Marketing in Fashion Made Easy ft. Sarah Mendelsohn

 Here are some excerpts.

 I'm Sarah Mendelson.
-I am currently the content director for Lancôme and I've worked in content marketing for almost a decade of my career.
-On top of my work at L'Oreal, I'm also an influencer, so I've worked on that side of things and consulted on content strategy and development.
-I have over a decade of experience in content marketing.
+I am currently the Content Director for Lancôme and I've worked in content marketing for almost 10 years now.
+On top of my work at L'Oréal, I'm also an influencer and consultant on content strategy and development.

 2. What got you with this space?